MHuiG/MiniValine/.github/FAQ.md

 ```

-### 6.Try it.
+### 6.Try to be faster.

-The author uses a `Python` script to generate index.json here.
+The author uses a `Python` script to generate `index.json` here.
 The friends who have the ability to try it.

 Modify `FilePath` please.